-4. Can essential tremor be cured?
+4. Can Essential Tremor be cured?

 There is no cure for essential tremor, but treatments that provide relief from its symptoms may be helpful in improving quality of life.
-These include medications and surgical procedures that ease tremor.
+These include medications, MRI-focused ultrasound, and surgical procedures that ease tremor.
 Not every treatment or procedure is effective for every person with ET, but most patients find satisfactory relief.
 Your doctor will recommend an individualized treatment plan, including certain lifestyle changes that may help to reduce your tremors.

-5. Are there alternative therapies for essential tremor?
+5. Are there alternative therapies for Essential Tremor?

-There is currently no evidence that alternative therapies are beneficial in treating essential tremor.
+There is currently no evidence that alternative therapies are beneficial in treating Essential Tremor.
 Patients who have tremors that worsen with emotional stress may find relaxation therapies helpful, but this type of alternative therapy is certainly not a treatment.
 Some herbal supplements may actually increase tremor.
 Always consult your doctor before trying any alternative therapy.